ashishpatel26/ML-Notes-in-Markdown/11-TimeSeries/01-Introduction.md

 ### Autocorrelation Function (ACF)

 This function does the tests for all possible lags and plots them at the same time as well.
 It is very time efficient for this reason.

+### STL Analysis

+We can also do an STL analysis which would give us the seasonality, trend and remainder plots for any time series.

+> NOTE: If you find that the range of the seasonality plot is more or less the same as the range of the remained plot, then there isn't much seasonality.
+The STL is designed to look for **seasonality so it will always give you a seasonality plot** and it'll be for the person reading to determine whether there is actual seasonlity or not.

 # Time Series Regression